Blessing of dimension in Bayesian inference on covariance matrices: Theoretical Support

-In this section, we provide theoretical guarantees of the proposed CC-FABLE procedure in estimating the high-dimensional covariance matrix.
-Most of the existing literature \citep{pati2014posterior, bhattacharya2011sparse} on obtaining provable guarantees for Bayesian factor models utilizes the machinery of Bayes' rule in deriving posterior contraction rates.
-There is a clear need for further theoretical work on uncertainty quantification in such models. \cite{xie2023eigenvector} consider a signal-plus-noise model and derive theoretical properties of a quasi-posterior based approach, with guarantees on asymptotic frequentist coverage of the quasi-posterior intervals.
-However, their model only considers a square signal matrix, with the underlying focus different from high-dimensional covariance estimation.
-In contrast, the proposed method carries out inference on the underlying covariance matrix, without directly relying on Bayes' rule to obtain the pseudo-posterior samples, which makes theoretical analysis of the proposed approach challenging.
-We overcome this challenge by leveraging on a blessing of dimensionality phenomenon which requires both $n$ and $p = p_n$ to grow, providing results on both the pseudo-posterior contraction and uncertainty quantification of our approach.
-The blessing of dimensionality phenomenon allows accurate estimation of the latent factor subspace up to rotational ambiguity, which serves as an important component behind the theoretical results.
-The proofs of all the theorems can be found in Sections \ref{proof:post-con}-\ref{proof:asymp-law} of the Supplementary Material.
+In this Section, we provide theoretical guarantees on the FABLE-posterior for high-dimensional covariance matrices.
+Most of the existing literature \citep{pati2014posterior, bhattacharya2011sparse, rovckova2016fast, srivastava2017expandable} on frequentist asymptotic guarantees for Bayesian factor models focuses on posterior contraction rates.
+Theorems on frequentist coverage of Bayesian credible sets for such models are lacking. \cite{xie2023eigenvector} consider a signal-plus-noise model and derive theoretical properties of a quasi-posterior based approach, with guarantees on asymptotic frequentist coverage of the quasi-posterior intervals.
+However, their model only considers a square signal matrix, with a different underlying focus from high-dimensional covariance estimation.
+Due to the (innovative) form of the FABLE-posterior, we cannot use established tools for showing Bernstein-von Mises-type results in Bayesian models.
+We overcome this challenge by leveraging on a blessing of dimensionality phenomenon which requires both $n$ and $p = p_n$ to grow, providing results on both contraction and UQ of the FABLE-posterior.
+The blessing of dimensionality is key for accurate estimation of the latent factor subspace up to rotational ambiguity.
+The proofs of all the theorems in this Section can be found in Sections \ref{proof:post-con}-\ref{proof:asymp-law} of the Supplementary Material.

 We assume the following data-generating model: